JohnReeves/pyzza/index.md

   * run the mainloop

 *Some of the steps may be hidden by the package, but it is useful to keep remembering the basic template*

+Here is some code to make a basic Python pizza:

 ```python
 # import libraries